CityEye - History

 2010

-UHEAL, led by Dr. Kibata Githeko, an Ophthalmologist specializing in Paediatric and Vitreo-Retinal Surgery, recognized the urgent need for early intervention in diabetic eye complications.
-In partnership with the World Diabetes Foundation, UHEAL launched an eye care foundation to serve underserved communities through outreach clinics.
+Under the leadership of Dr. Kibata Githeko, a specialist in Pediatric and Vitreo-Retinal Surgery, UHEAL recognized the urgent need for early intervention in diabetic eye complications.
+In partnership with the World Diabetes Foundation, UHEAL established an eye care foundation to provide essential services to underserved communities through outreach clinics.

 2015

-City Eye Hospital (CEH) is established to serve the growing demand for quality and affordable eye care.
-Conveniently located along Ngong Road, CEH was initially launched as an affiliate of UHEAL.
-Three years later, UHEAL acquired CEH.
-The merger saw the UHEAL branch at Upper Hill Medical Centre transformed into CEHā€™s Appointment-only Clinic and the Ngong Road branch into CEHā€™s walk-in Main Hospital.
+To meet the growing demand for quality and affordable eye care, City Eye Hospital (CEH) was established along Ngong Road as an affiliate of UHEAL.
+Three years later, UHEAL acquired CEH, transforming the Upper Hill Medical Centre branch into CEHā€™s Appointment-only Clinic and the Ngong Road branch into CEHā€™s walk-in Main Hospital.

 2017

-To improve the number of well-trained eye care professionals in the region, CEH launched its training department to provide a rotational centre that equips students with the latest techniques in ophthalmic practice, starting with ophthalmic nursing students at the Kenya Medical Training College in 2017 and ophthalmology resident students at the University of Nairobi in 2019.
+To enhance the availability of skilled eye care professionals in the region, City Eye Hospital (CEH) established a specialized training department.
+This rotational training center equips students with the latest ophthalmic techniques, starting with ophthalmic nursing students from Kenya Medical Training College (2017) and expanding to ophthalmology residents from the University of Nairobi (2019).

 2022